The OSR Seminar Experience

 Some helpful suggestions:

 - There’s always the chance that a seminar gets cancelled.
 “Stuff happens”.
 Only in a highly unusual case is this going to happen on less than two weeks notice, but, well, events outside of our control can occasionally occur.
-Therefore, please do yourself a favor and don’t make non-refundable travel arrangements unless you can manage the cancel/change fee and use them otherwise.

 - Prepare: If you have time, read-up on your Windows internals or more detailed topics in advance; do some research; when provided for your seminar, dig into the suggested pre-reading material.